RyosukeNAKATA/mamimi/README.md

 She raises reptiles(chameleon and Leopard gecko).
 Bye the way, Pythons are a type of snake and are classified as reptiles.
 So she raises different versions of the snakes...

 # Contribution
-Contributions, issues and pull requests are welcome!
+Contributions, issues and pull requests are welcome !

 # Featured
 - [tako8ki/frum](https://github.com/tako8ki/frum)